 Experience with supervising staff, including hiring, employee development and coaching.
 Experience with subcontractors for construction projects.

 Ability to direct and converse technically with engineers and architects regarding campus utility systems and the operation, maintenance, design and construction of the various building types that are present on the lab campus.
 This includes the planning of safety, HVAC, carpentry, roofing, painting, plumbing, electrical, custodial and equipment maintenance.

 Excellent oral and written communication skills necessary to effectively influence, negotiate, listen, advise, and present.

 Demonstrated ability to effectively build and maintain working partnerships with internal and external stakeholders at all levels.

 Strong computer skills needed including use of Word, Excel, Microsoft Project.

 Additional desired qualifications:

-This is a (full time) career appointment.
+This is a full time, career appointment.

-Schedule: M-F, exempt (monthly paid) from overtime pay.
+This position is exempt from overtime pay.